 Robert Noble, Director

-Noble is an architect, environmental designer, industrial designer, and environmental technology entrepreneur.
-Over his 29-year career building sustainability-driven enterprises, he has been awarded Entrepreneur Magazine’s Environmental Innovator of the Year, the American Lung Association of California Clean Air Award, the Edison Award for Environmental Achievement, “Best of What’s New” – Popular Science 100 Best of 1993, Popular Mechanic’s “Top Ten for Driving Green”, InterPV Magazine’s Top 10 PV Picks for 2010, MIT Forum, San Diego CONNECT and awards from the American Institute of Architects, the Urban Land Institute, the US Green Building Council and many others.
+Noble founded Envision Solar International in 2006, served as CEO from 2006 to 2012, and served as Chairman of the Board from 2006 to 2015.
+He is an architect, environmental designer, industrial designer, and environmental technology entrepreneur.
+Over his 35-year career building sustainability-driven enterprises, he has been awarded Entrepreneur Magazine’s Environmental Innovator of the Year, the American Lung Association of California Clean Air Award, the Edison Award for Environmental Achievement, “Best of What’s New” – Popular Science “100 Best of What’s New”, Popular Mechanics’ “Top Ten for Driving Green”, InterPV Magazine’s Top 10 PV Picks, and awards from the American Institute of Architects, the Urban Land Institute, the US Green Building Council and many others.
 Noble attended UC San Diego, UC Berkeley, Harvard Graduate School of Design, Harvard Business School and Cambridge University.

 Desmond Wheatley, Director